YMonnier/docker-java-postgres/README.md

     mv apache-maven-$MAVEN_VERSION /usr/lib/mvn
 ```

-I chose to use [AlpineLinux](https://www.alpinelinux.org)
- because of its lightness.
-On this Dockerfile, you can find all commands to install Java, Maven and other components...
+I chose to use [AlpineLinux](https://www.alpinelinux.org) because of its lightness.
+On this Dockerfile, you can find all commands to install Java, Maven and other components.

 ### Database (Postgres)
 ```bash
 FROM postgres:latest
 MAINTAINER YMonnier <contact@yseemonnier.com>